ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IScenarioAnimation.rst

 IScenarioAnimation
 ==================

-.. py:class:: IScenarioAnimation
+.. py:class:: ansys.stk.core.stkobjects.IScenarioAnimation

    object

    IAgScAnimation Interface for Scenario-level properties that control the animation cycle, animation step definition and the intervals between refresh updates in the 2D and 3D windows.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IScenarioAnimation

 Overview
 --------